 Where is VR used

-In the first case, we are talking about video games (which is only worth the recent excitement around the release of HL:Alyx – the most popular and well-developed game for virtual reality).
+In the first case, we are talking about video games (just look at the recent excitement around the release of HL:Alyx – the most popular and well-researched game for virtual reality).
 In addition, VR is also used in interactive cinematography.

 How to get a VR experience